wolfoxonly/ava/doc/build-osx.md

     chmod 600 "$HOME/Library/Application Support/NewBitcoin/NewBitcoin.conf"

-The first time you run bgoldd, it will start downloading the blockchain.
+The first time you run newbitcoind, it will start downloading the blockchain.
 This process could take several hours.

 You can monitor the download process by looking at the debug.log file: